-This is done without the need of validation by a central clearing authority.
-Blockchains are often decentralized, adding to their transparency and security (private, centralized blockchains are also in use).
+You can do this without the need of validation by a central clearing authority.
+Blockchains are often decentralized, adding to their transparency and security (private, centralized blockchains are in use).
 It can not be edited or altered but only added to.

 Blockchain sets the foundation for cryptocurrency, virtual currency intended to act as a medium of exchange.
 Encryption is utilized to verify transactions and monitor the development of new monetary units.

-It is not only the underlying foundation for cryptocurrency and lends itself to creating transparent financial transactions.
-But blockchain has a number of business-related applications across various segments.
+It is not only the underlying foundation for cryptocurrency that lends itself to creating transparent financial transactions.
+But blockchain has several business-related applications across various segments.

-At first sight, banking and financial institutions appear to gain the most immediate advantage from using the technology.
-But one might view blockchain less in terms of financial transactions and focus more on transactions of data.
+At first sight, banking and financial institutions appear to gain the most immediate advantage from using this fintech tool.
+But one might view Blockchain less in terms of financial transactions and focus more on transactions of data.

-In healthcare, you can apply blockchain for storing patient records.
-Once placed in the chain, the records themselves cannot be altered.
-They are only accessible via those with an encryption or privacy key (patient and health care provider, for example).
+In healthcare, you can apply Blockchain for storing patient records.
+Once placed in the chain, no one can alter the records.
+Only authorized individuals with an encryption or privacy key (patient and health care provider, for example) can access the information.

-Other uses include monitoring supply chains (verifying where products originated or how they were produced), smart contract applications, property transactions, and voting.
+Other uses include monitoring supply chains (verifying the production line), smart contract applications, property transactions, and voting.

 While the technology is evolving, Blockchain and cryptocurrency offer better transparency, accurate tracking, and a permanent ledger of all transfers.
-This has the potential to improve efficiency in financial transactions and reduce costly charges as well.
+This has the potential to improve efficiency in financial transactions and reduce costly charges.

 First, it taps into the public’s need to be part of something.
 Many products get their development dollars thanks to public donations that buy into the process of creation.

-Is your business a non-profit, with a focus on addressing problems encountered by underprivileged segments of the population?
-Then crowdfunding is an ideal avenue for acquiring capital.
-The same is true if your business carries a specific purpose and a social message.
+Do you run a non-profit, where you focus on addressing and solving issues to make the world a better place?
+Crowdfunding is an ideal avenue for acquiring capital.
+The same goes if your business carries a specific purpose and a social message.